gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Experiment

 \section{Experiment}

-In this paper, following previous studies, we conducted evaluation experiments on the following three benchmark tasks: image classification using ImageNet-1K~\citep{deng2009imagenet}, and object detection using MS-COCO~\cite{lin2014microsoft} and semantic segmentation using ADE20K~\citep{zhou2019semantic} as downstream tasks.
+In this paper, following previous studies, we conducted evaluation experiments on the following three benchmark tasks: image classification using ImageNet-1K~\cite{deng2009imagenet}, and object detection using MS-COCO~\cite{lin2014microsoft} and semantic segmentation using ADE20K~\cite{zhou2019semantic} as downstream tasks.
+In our experiments, we compared three gSwin variants, details of which are shown in the \#heads column in \secref{label:020}. \tabref{label:014} shows the parameter setting for each variant.
+We set window size to $7$ for all gSwin models.